CONTENTS

 3. Personal development

 A leader never stops learning.
-Adopting a continuous improvement approach and mindset of personal growth means constantly looking for new skills and leadership development practices.
+Adopting a continuous improvement culture and mindset of personal growth means constantly developing for new leadership skills and practices.

-• Allow yourself time to reflect on your successes and mistakes.
+• Taking time to reflect on your successes and mistakes

-• Observe other inspiring leaders and learn from their approaches.
+• Observing inspiring leaders and learning from their practices

 Tests and self-assessments

-Personality tests and leadership assessment tools are handy because they help the leader improve self awareness and better understand their ways, natural strengths, and areas they need to work on.
+Personality tests and leadership assessment tools are handy because they help leaders improve self-awareness and better understand their emotions, reactions, strengths, and weaknesses.

 • MBTI (Myers-Briggs Type Indicator): Analyzes functioning and preferences regarding communication and decision-making.